How to Showcase your Technical Skills in a Resume to Stand-Out from the Rest

 For new graduates without specific work experience, the flow is slightly different.

 - Education and academic details.
 Include specific upper-level tech courses relevant to the job, honors, awards, and memberships

 Regardless of experience level, job seekers in various tech fields must spotlight their technical skills.
-In your technical skills section, use bullet points for organization.
-For the most important skills you’ll use on the job, provide details of your specific knowledge, skill level, or special aptitude.
+In your technical skills section, use bullet points for the organization.
+For the most important skills, you’ll use on the job, provide details of your specific knowledge, skill level, or special aptitude.